Underneath all the images, text, and calls to action on your website lies your webpage source code.

 The title tag is the holy grail of on-page SEO.
 It’s the most important thing in your source code.
 If you’re going to take one thing away from this article, pay attention to this:

 You know those results Google provides when you’re searching for something?

 All of those results come from the title tags of the webpages they are pointing to.
-So, if you don’t have title tags in your source code, you can’t show up in Google (or in any other search engine, for that matter).
+If you don’t have title tags in your source code, you can’t show up in Google (or in any other search engine, for that matter).
 Believe it or not, I’ve actually seen websites without title tags!

 Now, let’s do a quick Google search for the term “Marketing Guides”: